appetizers italian

 Can you eat calamari cold?

-Yes—cold calamari salad is a classic Mediterranean appetizer.
-The lemon juice continues to gently 'cook' the squid as it marinates, creating a silky, tender texture.
-It's served at room temperature or slightly chilled.
+Yes.
+Cold calamari salad is a common seafood antipasto.
+The lemon juice keeps seasoning the squid as it rests, so the texture turns firmer and cleaner.
+Serve it at room temperature or slightly chilled.

 What is the difference between calamari and squid?